 The Company has operated at a loss since its inception in 2003 and has minimal revenues.
 The Company anticipates that losses will continue for the foreseeable future.
-At September 30, 2014, the Company's accumulated deficit was approximately \$362.2 million.
-Based upon current plans, the Company anticipates cash resources will be sufficient to fund operations into the fourth quarter of 2015.
+At March 31, 2015, the Company's accumulated deficit was approximately \$450.8 million.
 The Company's ability to continue operations after its current cash resources are exhausted depends on its ability to obtain additional financing or to achieve profitable operations, as to which no assurances can be given.
 Cash requirements may vary materially from those now planned because of changes in the Company's focus and direction of its research and development programs, competitive and technical advances, patent developments, regulatory changes or other developments.
 Additional financing will be required to continue operations after the Company exhausts its current cash resources and to continue its long-term plans for clinical trials and new product development.
 There can be no assurance that any such financing can be obtained by the Company, or if obtained, what the terms thereof may be, or that any amount that the Company is able to raise will be adequate to support the Company's working capital requirements until it achieves profitable operations.